- Sponsored Content

 More than 500 different pastries are made in Mexico daily.
 Similarly, La Estrella is always expanding their product line and finding more authentic ingredients to use.

-This time of the year, La Estrella is beginning to offer Pan de Muerto, in celebration of Dia de los Muertos, Spanish for Day of the Dead, which occurs from October 31 to November 2.
+Later in the year, La Estrella offers Pan de Muerto — in celebration of Dia de los Muertos — Spanish for Day of the Dead, which occurs from October 31 to November 2.

 The bakers work so hard on Pan de Muerto that their fingers become numb from all of the kneading and applying intricate details and colors.